 # sudo prlimit --pid pid --nofile=32768:32768

-The application has been tested with PostgreSQL versions up to 13.
+The application has been tested with PostgreSQL versions up to 13 and version 10+ is required.
 We recommend installing the latest version that is available for your OS distribution.
 For example, to install PostgreSQL 13 under RHEL7/derivative:

 # yum install -y https://download.postgresql.org/pub/repos/yum/reporpms/EL-7-x86_64/pgdg-redhat-repo-latest.noarch.rpm # yum makecache fast # yum install -y postgresql13-server # /usr/pgsql-13/bin/postgresql-13-setup initdb # /usr/bin/systemctl start postgresql-13 # /usr/bin/systemctl enable postgresql-13

-For RHEL8/derivative the process would be identical, except for the very first command - you would need to install the “EL-8” yum repository configuration instead.
+For RHEL8/derivative the process would be identical, except for the first two commands: you would need to install the “EL-8” yum repository configuration and run

 The application and the installer script will be connecting to PostgreSQL over TCP/IP, using password authentication.
 In this section we explain how to configure PostgreSQL to accept these connections.